 The magnetic field gives us a layer out in space called the magnetosphere.
 It varies in distance but can extend up to 65,000 kilometers from Earth’s surface.

 From space, the magnetosphere resembles a magnetic dipole.
-Field lines resonate in a circular pattern from magnetic north and south poles, they resonate from the magnetic poles.
+Field lines resonate in a circular pattern.
+Instead of the geographic north and south poles, they resonate from the magnetic poles.

 The magnetosphere allows life to exist on Earth’s surface.
-Without it, Earth would be exposed to solar and cosmic radiation.
+Without it, Earth would be exposed to cosmic and solar radiation from the sun.

 “Contributing makes me feel like I’m being useful to the planet.
 During magnetic storms, trapped plasma flashes lights that are observable around the globe.
-This disturbance in the magnetosphere is what creates the Aurora Borealis.
+This disturbance in the magnetosphere is what creates the Aurora Borealis.”